 10 Best OKR Software for Performance Reviews (2026)

-Most review software tracks opinions, not outcomes.
-These 10 OKR tools keep performance reviews grounded in real execution.
+Most review software tracks opinions not outcomes.
+These 10 OKR tools connect performance reviews to real execution data.

 Steven Macdonald